yingshaoxo/MovingDetector/README.md

 # MovingDetector
-This python script can help you to detect what object is in moving.
+This python script can help you to detect which object is in moving.